-The fourth functional logic block of the CL-SM331 is the Sector Formatter.
+The fourth functional logic block of the CL-SH350 is the Sector Formatter.
 The Sector Formatter provides the disk data and control functions.
 As the block diagram on the cover page indicates, the Sector Formatter is subdivided into the Format Sequencer and the Sector Formatter Data path.
-The Sector Formatter Operation is managed by the Format Sequencer which in turn is controlled by a userwritten program.
+The Sector Formatter Operation is managed by the Format Sequencer which in turn is controlled by a user-written program.
 This user-written program is referred to as the Format Sequencer program and contains the control information for the disk track and sector format.
 This program must be loaded into the Writable Control Store (WCS) before the Format Sequencer can function properly.
 The Writable Control Store (WCS) consists of 124 bytes that are organized as 31 words each four bytes wide.
-The Format Sequencer program is then executed from the CL-SM331 Current Sequencer Word Register.
+The Format Sequencer program is then executed from the CL-SH350 Current Sequencer Word Register.
 Consequently, the Sector Formatter Current Sequencer Word Register actually controls the current disk operation and the disk interface output signals.
-Refer to Section 4.4.2 for details on the operation of the Format Sequencer.
+Refer to The Format Sequencer Operation section for details on the operation of the Format Sequencer.

 The other main component of the Sector Formatter is the Sector Formatter Data path.
-The Sector Formatter Data path consists of the NRZ data handling circuitry that includes the serializer/deserializer (SERDES), the CRC error control logic, the SERDES parity logic, and the data signals to the Buffer Manager Interface.
-Refer to Section 4.4.1 for details on the operation of the Sector Formatter Data path.
+The Sector Formatter Data path consists of the NRZ Data handling circuitry that includes the serializer/deserializer (SERDES), the ECC and CRC error control logic, the SERDES Parity Logic, and the data signals to the Buffer Manager Interface.
+Refer to the section Components of the Sector Formatter Data Path for details on the operation.

-The Sector Formatter is capable of handling NRZ Data rates up to 24 Mbits/Second.
-All disk data operations such as sector reads and writes, format and sector verifies are executed by one or more of these elements of the Sector Formatter.
+The Sector Formatter is capable of handling NRZ Data rates up to 32 Mbits/second.
+All disk data operations such as format, sector reads and writes, sector verifies and read ID fields are executed by one or more of these elements of the Sector Formatter.

-4.4.1 Components of the Sector Formatter Data Path
+Components of the Sector Formatter Data Path